GJZwiers/One-Zero-Code/data-types.md

 ## Casting to a Different Type

 In addition, many other types in programming languages can be cast down to an equivalent boolean value when they have to be compared.
-An empty string, for example, tends to be downcasted to `false` while any other string value is casted to `true`.
+An empty string, for example, is often casted down to `false` while any non-empty string is casted to `true`.